Irritable Bowel Syndrome (IBS)

 Bacterial Methane Gas Production and Constipation

 It was discovered that lovastatin, a commonly used cholesterol-lowering drug, can prevent bacteria from producing methane, and a proprietary form (SYN-010) has been developed that delivers the drug to where the bacteria reside—mostly in the large intestine but also in the small intestine in some people.
 It has been reported that this drug reduced methane production in people with IBS, and even better, it increased the frequency of bowel movements (Gottlieb et al., 2016).
-Go to the clinical trials section of this article for info about a phase 2 trial of SYN-010.
+Unfortunately, a phase 2 trial of SYN-010 was ended early, as the drug did not appear to be helping.

 Human breast milk contains more than 200 unique oligosaccharides that are food for desirable gut bacteria.
 The mother’s body uses significant resources producing these fibers that the baby uses very little of—they are intended to feed bifidobacteria and lactobacilli.
 There is a lot of research on human milk oligosaccharides (HMOs) and their benefits to infants for immunity and allergies, but researchers have also proposed that HMOs could be used in adults.
 A product called Holigos IBS Restore was given to adults with IBS, and after only four weeks they reported less diarrhea, constipation, pain, and bloating.
 This was not a blinded trial—people knew what they were getting—and there was no control group.
-We’ll be eager to hear whether the benefits are significantly better than from a placebo in a future clinical trial.
 Holigos IBS Restore is a medical food—meant to be used under a doctor’s supervision—that is available without a prescription (Palsson et al., 2019; Triantis et al., 2018).

 Sequestering Excess Bile Acids for Diarrheal IBS

 The liver makes bile acids to help with fat digestion.
-There is some evidence that too much bile may contribute to IBS with diarrhea, while too little may play a role in IBS with constipation.
+There is some evidence that too much bile may contribute to IBS with diarrhea while too little may play a role in IBS with constipation.
 Bile acids have laxative effects, and bile acid levels were reported to be higher than normal in stool from people with diarrheal IBS.
-In small pilot studies, bile acid sequestrants (colesevelam and colestipol) improved stool passage and stool consistency (Wald, 2018; Lacy, 2018).
+In preliminary research, bile acid sequestrants (colesevelam and colestipol) were associated with improved stool passage and stool consistency (Wald, 2018; Lacy, 2018).
+However, in a small controlled clinical trial, treatment with colesevelam for four weeks did not help with symptoms (Vijayvargiya et al., 2020).

 Preliminary Research on Curcumin and Essential Oils